Financial-Times/origami/README.md

 // 3.
 Customise typography variants.
 @include oTypographyCustomize((
-	'blockquote-color': hotpink, // Update the blockquote border color to hotpink.
 	'heading-level-one': (
-		'scale': 7, // Update the size of h1.
+		'scale': 5, // Update the size of h1.
+		'scale-s': 7, // Increase the size of h1 on small devices and above.
+		'weight': 'semibold' // Update the weight of the h1.
 	),
 	'heading-level-two': (
 		'scale': 6 // Update the size of h2 (up to h6 is supported heading-level-six).